m-barthelemy/vpn-webauth/README.md

 ### Configure PAM for SSH

-XXXXXXXXXXXXXXXxxxxxx
-XXXXXXXXXXXXXXXxxxxxx

-Deploy the provided `scripts/ssh-webauth.sh` `pem_exec` script.
+Deploy the provided `scripts/ssh-webauth.sh` `pem_exec` script to your remote servers.
 Make sure it has restricted permissions (`chmod 500` for example).
 The script requires `curl` to be installed.

 Configure the PAM session module to require and use `ssh-webauth.sh`: